 Maribor is a fairly sizable city that extends beyond what would generally be considered the tourist area.
 Like many European cities, the “Old City” is the main area where you'll find a concentration of its history and attractions.
 Beyond that is simply where many residents live and commute from.

 We arrived at the center of Maribor a little earlier than our scheduled walking tour.
-So we killed some time walking around on our own, enjoying a perfectly lovely city.
+So we spent some time walking around on our own, enjoying a perfectly lovely city.
 Yet nothing blatantly significant or historical popped out at us.
-We sat and had coffee while we people watched from our sidewalk table.
+We sat and had coffee while we people-watched from our sidewalk table.

-We later learned why we only saw pedestrians and not bicycles or cars: because the city center has been pedestrian only since since 1991, when Slovenia came to be.
+Later, we learned why we only saw pedestrians and not bicycles or cars: because the city center has been pedestrian only since 1991, when Slovenia came to be.
 We love a green, environmentally friendly city!